FDI versus R\&amp;D in an endogenous growth model: Introduction

+Subsequent studies relax the assumption of exogenous saving behavior.
+In a continuous-time endogenous growth model with a continuum of capital-good varieties,\footnote{See, for example, \cite{romer90} and \cite{gh91}.} \cite{borenz98} model FDI as the share of product varieties produced by foreign firms.
+Under Cobb–Douglas production and CRRA utility, they show that the steady-state growth rate increases with the foreign share of varieties. \cite{berth00} extends this framework by endogenizing the number of varieties produced by domestic and foreign firms.
+Similarly, \cite{alfaro10} examine how financial market development mediates the growth effects of FDI through backward linkages, focusing on balanced growth paths and showing that FDI generates more substantial growth effects in financially developed economies.

-Unlike the above studies, we focus neither on the steady state nor on the balanced growth path with specific functions.
-Instead, we explore the global and transitional dynamics of the optimal paths in endogenous growth models with FDI and without restrictions on the utility function.\footnote{\cite{np18,np24} study the nexus between FDI spillovers and industrial policy of a host country in a two-period and an exogenous growth models respectively.
-However, they do not consider endogenous growth.} To be best of our knowledge, we are the first to do so.
-Consequently, our results seem to be more robust.
-Moreover, our analyses of transitional dynamics allow us to better understand the optimal strategy for the host countries (as we have explained), while the existing literature does not.
+Unlike these studies, we do not restrict attention to steady states or balanced growth paths, nor do we impose specific functional forms on preferences.
+Instead, we analyze the global and transitional dynamics of optimal growth paths in models with and without FDI.\footnote{\cite{np18,NguyenPham2024} examine FDI spillovers and industrial policy in two-period and exogenous growth models, respectively, but do not consider endogenous growth.} To the best of our knowledge, our paper is the first to adopt such an approach.
+As a result, our findings are more robust and provide deeper insights into optimal development strategies over time, an aspect largely absent from the existing literature.

-Second, our paper also contributes to the literature on optimal growth with thresholds (see \citealp{ad90, levan09, levan10, lv16} among others) and increasing returns (see \citealp{romer86, jm90, kamiroy07} among others).
-Our added value is to show the role of FDI.
-We point out that FDI may partially contribute to the capital accumulation of the host country and hence enable the country to overcome the threshold at the first stage of its development process.
-However, whether a host country can obtain growth in the long run does not depend on FDI but on the local conditions (mainly its innovation capacity and the efficiency of its investment in R\&D).
-From a technical point of view, our analysis is far from trivial because of the presence of both domestic and foreign firms.
-For instance, the method used in \cite{levan09}, \cite{levan10} cannot be directly applied in our model.
+Second, our paper contributes to the literature on optimal growth with thresholds \citep{azariadis1990threshold, levan09, levan10, lv16} and increasing returns \citep{romer86, jm90, kamiroy07}.
+Our contribution lies in highlighting the role of FDI in helping economies overcome early-stage development thresholds by supporting capital accumulation.
+However, we show that long-run growth ultimately depends not on FDI itself, but on domestic conditions, particularly innovation capacity and R\&D efficiency.
+From a technical perspective, our analysis is far from trivial due to the coexistence of domestic and foreign firms, which prevents the direct application of standard methods such as those used in \cite{levan09} and \cite{levan10}.
+Moreover, in the presence of thresholds and possibly increasing returns to scale, the payoff function is non-smooth and non-convex.